-Interestingly, there was no effect of diet on CD36 in fungiform papillae in the present study, which contradicts the finding in our previous research(13).
-In the present study, there was a small trend in the same direction as FFAR4, in that CD36 increased by 16% in the LF diet and decreased by 13% in the LF diet after 8 weeks; however, no significant time-diet interaction was observed.
-This is likely because the baseline dietary data were based on a single 24-h recall, whereas the intervention dietary data were based on six diet records over the course of 8 weeks.
-If participants consumed an HF meal on the night before testing, there might have been some residual effect on gene expression.
-Short-term oral exposure to dietary fat in mice decreased CD36 levels by 2-fold within 1 h of re-feeding(17).
-However, 11 h of fasting returned CD36 levels to preprandial levels.
-Therefore, it is possible that TBC up- and down-regulate CD36 relatively quickly following acute oral exposure to fat compared with FFAR4.
-We speculate that the role of CD36 may be to mediate short-term response to dietary fat and is down-regulated throughout an eating event, then up-regulated to premeal expression following a prolonged fast; whereas FFAR4 is involved in regulating long-term response to dietary fat between meals with greater gradual change in expression over longer periods of time.
+Interestingly, there was no effect of diet on CD36 in fungiform papillae in the current study, which contradicts what is found in our previous research (13).
+In the current study, there was a small trend in the same direction as FFAR4, in that CD36 increased by 16 % in the LF diet and decreased by 13 % in the LF diet after 8 weeks, however there was no significant timediet interaction.
+This is likely because the baseline dietary data was based on a single 24-hour recall, whereas the intervention dietary data was based on six diet records over the course of 8 weeks.
+If participants consumed a HF meal on the night before testing, there might have been some residual effect on gene expression.
+Short-term oral exposure to dietary fat in mice decreased CD36 levels by two-fold within 1 hour of refeeding (17).
+However, 11 hours of fasting returned CD36 levels to pre-prandial levels.
+Therefore, it is possible that TBCs upand downregulate CD36 relatively quickly following acute oral exposure to fat compared to FFAR4.
+We speculate that the role of CD36 may be to mediate short-term response to dietary fat, and is downregulated throughout an eating event, then upregulated to pre-meal expression following a prolonged fast; whereas FFAR4 is involved in regulating long-term response to dietary fat between meals with greater gradual change in expression over longer periods of time.
 Analysis of CD36 in human papillae immediately before and after consumption of dietary fat is necessary to confirm this.
-Some studies have also shown association between CD36 and hedonic preference for fatty foods in humans (13) and rodents^(26-29), which strengthens the argument that the role of CD36 is more specific to mediating fat intake within a given meal.
-There is also evidence of interaction between FFAR4 and CD36 in TBC(30), though the significance of this interaction remains unclear.
+Some studies have also shown associations between CD36 and hedonic preference for fatty foods in humans (13) and rodents (26-29), which strengthens the argument that the role of CD36 is more specific to mediating fat intake within a given meal.
+There is also evidence of interaction between FFAR4 and CD36 in TBCs (30), although the significance of this interaction remains unclear.